samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [dice] hours
     - Ward a single area up to [sum] square feet in size.
 If any creature enters the area, you instantly know about it.
 If you so choose, a loud noise can also emanate when the alarm is triggered, heard up to [dice] x 100m from the area.
 You can designate up to [dice] creatures who will not set off the alarm.
 You are automatically excluded.
 2. Behest
+    - Scarcity: Sorid
     - Range: shouting
     - Target WILL saves (with penalty equal to [dice]) or must obey a 1-word command you give.
 If you invest at least 4 dice, the command must be obeyed for 1d3+1 rounds instead.
 3. Widdershins
     - Duration: [dice] hours
     - You draw a circle with radius up to [dice] x 1m on the ground.
 You choose what type of creature the circle is against: good-aligned, evil-aligned, demonic, undead, or similar.
 You also state whether the circle prevents such creatures from entering or exiting.
+    > Used to bind and protect.
+Many paranoid sorcerers sleep in a circle to keep everything out and to keep themselves in.
 4. Ossein
     - Scarcity: Profane & Rare
     - Target corpse returns to life as a skeleton with hit points equal to [sum] and HD equal to [dice].
 If you lock the dice used, they are loyal to you; otherwise, they are neutral.
 Skeletons can wield weapons.
 5. Beseech
     - Casting Time: 1 minute
     - Consult the gods to learn whether an action will result in weal or woe.
 The chance of a meaningful answer is equal to 50% + [sum]%, rolled in secret.
+    > You never know who might answer...
 6. Conduit
     - Casting Time: 1 minute
     - Duration: [dice] hours